 In a failed bid to keep up the momentum, they returned to Holloway Road and recorded a limp version of Johnny Cash’s “I Walk the Line” (May 1964), followed by a passable take on Bacharach and David’s “Wishin’ and Hopin’” (June 1964), which lost out to a top twenty version by the Merseybeats.
 Their final attempt at a hit was another cracking tune from the pen of Bacharach and David called “Don’t Make Me Over” (May 1965).
 It appeared on the larger Columbia imprint as Oriole had been swallowed up by the large American conglomerate.
 The record boasted a full orchestral accompaniment conducted by Dusty Springfield’s arranger Ivor Raymonde, but Meek had to meddle and sped the tape up a whole tone which made them sound like the Chipmunks.
 The Swinging Blue Jeans took a superior version of the same song into the top forty in January 1966.

 Eventually Joe lost interest and directed his focus elsewhere, mainly in trying to make Heinz Burt a star, leaving the brothers to fend for themselves.
 They auditioned for Decca but were told in no uncertain terms that their style of music had passed.
-They also changed to another Southampton agent, Len Canham who ran Avenue Artists, after Calvert moved his operations north to Rugby.
-But the writing was on the wall.
+They also changed to another Southampton agent, Len Canham who ran Avenue Artists, after Calvert moved his operations north to Rugby, but the writing was on the wall.
 For their last year together, bassist Gordon Haskell came in for Mike Piggott and Southampton drummer Chris Warman joined from The Lonely Ones taking over from Johnny Hammond, but by then the musical landscape had changed beyond all recognition and the inevitable came to pass towards the end of 1966.
-Gordon retired from performing altogether diverting his energy into their art and design business, as did David, only he kept his musical career going sporadically through the years by joining Chris Coope, Barry Vacher and Roger Deacon-Smith in one of Bournemouth’s favourite bands of the eighties, Hippo, where he replaced the outgoing guitarist Keith Collins.
-Latterly he was in the club band Echoes with former Elias Hulk drummer Bernie James and one of his old bass players Mike Piggot and then the Men from Uncle, a band he formed with his nephews even though he was well over retirement age.
+Gordon retired from performing altogether diverting his energy into their art and design business, as did David, only he kept his musical career going sporadically over the years.
+In the late seventies he joined Chris Coope, Barry Vacher and Roger Deacon-Smith in one of Bournemouth’s favourite bands of the eighties, Hippo, where he replaced the outgoing guitarist Keith Collins.
+After Hippo he was in the club band Echoes with former Elias Hulk drummer Bernie James and one of his old bass players Mike Piggot and latterly the Men from Uncle, a band he formed with his nephews, even though he was well over retirement age.

 The Dowlands Discography